 HISTORY

-Republic Act No. 10879 established DepEd Region IV-B MIMAROPA to be formally known as MIMAROPA Region.
+When Republic Act No. 10879 passed into law effective July 17, 2016, DepEd Region IV-B MIMAROPA was established to be formally known as MIMAROPA Region.

 LEADERSHIP